-"Act" means the Local Government: Municipal Finance Management Act, 2003 (Act 56 of 2003),

-"Accounting Officer" refers to the Municipal Manager of the municipality,

-"Chief Financial Officer" refers to the Head of the Finance Department,

-"Councillor" refers to a member of the municipal council,

-"Current assets" refers to Debtors, Cash, Stock, and the short-term portion of long-term debtors,

-"Current liabilities" refers to Creditors, Bank overdrafts and the short-term portion of longterms liabilities,

-"Investments" refers to funds not immediately required for the defraying of expenses and invested at approved financial institutions,

-"Investment Register" refers to an electronic spreadsheet which contains details of all municipal investments,

-"Investment Regulations" refers to the regulations as prescribed under the MFMA (Act No. 56 0f 2003) through Government Gazette No. 27431 dated 1 April 2005,

-"Liquidity" refers to a financial ability of the municipality or any other company to service its debts when falling due,

-"MFMA" refers to the Municipal Finance Management Act, (Act 56 of 2003),

-"Minister" refers to a Cabinet member responsible for a particular national government department,

-"Negotiable certificate" refers to a loan certificate, tradable on the capital market,

-"Net current assets" refers to the difference between current assets and current liabilities,

-"Optimal Yield" refers to maximum interest earned on investment,

-"Policy" refers to the Cash Management and Investment Policy of the Bitou Municipality,

-"Public funds" all monies received by the municipality to perform the functions allocated to them,

-"Short-term portion of long-term debtors" refers to the capital repayment of long-term debtors due and in arrears in the current financial year,

-"Short-term portion of long-term liabilities" refers to the capital repayment of long-term loans due in the current financial year,
+- "Act" means the Local Government: Municipal Finance Management Act, 2003 (Act 56 of 2003), - "Accounting Officer" refers to the Municipal Manager of the municipality, - "Chief Financial Officer" refers to the Head of the Finance Department, - "Councillor" refers to a member of the municipal council, - "Current assets" refers to Debtors, Cash, Stock, and the short-term portion of long-term debtors, - "Current liabilities" refers to Creditors, Bank overdrafts and the short-term portion of long-terms liabilities. - "Investments" refers to funds not immediately required for the defraying of expenses and invested at approved financial institutions, - "Investment Register" refers to an electronic spreadsheet which contains details of all municipal investments, - "Investment Regulations" refers to the regulations as prescribed under the MFMA (Act No. 56 0f 2003) through Government Gazette No. 27431 dated 1 April 2005, - "Liquidity" refers to a financial ability of the municipality or any other company to service its debts when falling due, - "MFMA" refers to the Municipal Finance Management Act, (Act 56 of 2003), - "Minister" refers to a Cabinet member responsible for a particular national government department, - "Negotiable certificate" refers to a loan certificate, tradable on the capital market, - "Net current assets" refers to the difference between current assets and current liabilities, - "Optimal Yield" refers to maximum interest earned on investment, - "Policy" refers to the Cash Management and Investment Policy of the Bitou Municipality, - "Public funds" all monies received by the municipality to perform the functions allocated to them, - "Short-term portion of long-term debtors" refers to the capital repayment of long-term debtors due and in arrears in the current financial year, - "Short-term portion of long-term liabilities" refers to the capital repayment of long-term loans due in the current financial year, - "System is off-line" refers to where the financial system is off and cannot be worked on, or where the users is not allowed to work on the financial system,